Final Destination: Bloodlines (2025) review – Death is back and better than ever

 The pacing is so relentless that it is hard not to feel a little bit side swiped when the ending rolls around.
 It kind of comes out of nowhere and feels like there was an urgent need to wrap things up in a bow.
 It feels like there was so much meat left on the bone but the 110 minute runtime would suggest otherwise.
 Though, that’s just a testament to how well paced the movie is.

 Speaking of the ending, it is going to divide people, for sure.
-There is a tiny little twist that has big implications for the characters and some viewers are going to hate it.
-In a lot of ways, it is simply keeping to the spirit of the series but it bears mention, either way.
+There is a tiny little twist that has big implications for the characters.
+Being perfectly honest, some viewers are going to hate it.
+In a lot of ways, it is simply keeping to the spirit of the series.
+It bears mention, either way.

 Another negative would be the CGI which is woefully bad and rather overused.
-I am not sure why CGI is getting worse and worse as time goes on and why directors don’t seem to realise it and think of alternate ways to do things.
+I am not sure why CGI is getting worse and worse as time goes on.
+I’m also not sure why directors don’t seem to realise it and think of alternate ways to do things?
 It’s not movie spoiling, or anything, but it would be remiss of me to not point it out.

 Should You Watch Final Destination: Bloodlines?